Teenage Mutant Ninja Turtles: Ninja Tribunal: Story

-Following on from the previous season's cliffhanger ending, the Turtles and the 4 acolytes – Joi, Feragi, Tora, and Adam – are brought to the Ninja Tribunal's monastery to begin training to combat an unknown evil.
+Following on from the previous season's cliffhanger ending, the Turtles and the four acolytes – Joi, Feragi, Tora, and Adam – are brought to the Ninja Tribunal's monastery to begin training to combat an unknown evil.
 Splinter and the Ancient One arrive at the monastery, the former aggressively opposing the Turtles' affiliation with the Tribunal, because of their disinterest in aiding Hamato Yoshi against the Utrom Shredder that could have saved his life.
 The Tribunal proves to be aggressive and unrelenting in their training, brutally berating their acolytes for even aiding their wounded.
 The Tribunal finally reveals that the enemy they are preparing to face is in fact a Tengu demon that was the original incarnation of the Shredder, whose legend the Utrom Shredder manipulated to gain respect.
 The Tengu Shredder will be revived if his helmet and gauntlet are brought together with him, having been separated by the Tribunal millennia ago.
-Though the Turtles and acolytes retrieve all 3 relics, the Foot Mystics, revealed to be heralds of the Tengu Shredder, attack the temple, stealing the relics and seemingly killing the Tribunal and the Acolytes.
+Though the Turtles and acolytes retrieve all three relics, the Foot Mystics, revealed to be heralds of the Tengu Shredder, attack the temple, stealing the relics and seemingly killing the Tribunal and the Acolytes.
 The Turtles, Splinter and the Ancient One return to New York to prepare for the coming threat.

 The Foot Mystics soon successfully revive the Tengu Shredder, who rampages through New York to kill Karai, who he deems an insult to his name due to her taking on the mantle in the last season.
 The Turtles manage to achieve a victory, repelling the Tengu Shredder and saving Karai from his wrath.
-However, the Tengu Shredder soon succeeds in transforming the island of New York into a infernal, Tengu-infested dominion of his; a fate which he intends to inflict upon the rest of the world.
+However, the Tengu Shredder soon succeeds in transforming the island of New York into an infernal, Tengu-infested dominion of his; a fate which he intends to inflict upon the rest of the world.
 To combat this threat to Earth, the Turtles unite with the 4 acolytes (who are revealed to have miraculously survived the monastery's destruction), Hun and the Purple Dragons, the Foot Clan, Agent Bishop and the Earth Protection Force, the Justice Force, and several other allies of theirs to assault the Tengu Shredder's stronghold.
 After falling in battle, the Turtles are revived by Hamato Yoshi's spirit, and they manage to separate the Tengu Shredder from his helmet and gauntlet, rendering him vulnerable for Yoshi's spirit to finally end the demon's existence.
-The Ninja Tribunal reveal their survival as well (whist the Foot Mystics could overpower them, the Tribunal lost on purpose to teach their students a lesson), & recruit the Ancient One to serve on their tribunal, Splinter finally makes peace with the loss of his sensei after realizing he and his sons would not exist had the Tribunal assisted Yoshi.
+The Ninja Tribunal reveal their survival as well (while the Foot Mystics could overpower them, the Tribunal lost on purpose to teach their students a lesson) and they recruit the Ancient One to serve on their tribunal.
+Splinter finally makes peace with the loss of his sensei after realizing he and his sons would not exist had the Tribunal assisted Yoshi.
 Karai parts with the Turtles on friendly terms, seemingly entering a relationship with Dr. Chaplin, and the Turtles and acolytes leave to celebrate their victory.